sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 ## High-Level Invariants

+- Each `SphinxModuleProxy` must only be able to execute transactions on one Gnosis Safe.
 - There must be at most one active Merkle root in a `SphinxModuleProxy` at a time.
-- A Merkle root must contain at most one deployment per chain.
-- Each leaf in a Merkle tree must be submitted exactly once.
+- Each leaf in a Merkle tree must be submitted exactly once on its target chain.
 - The leaves in a Merkle tree must be submitted in ascending order on each chain according to the leaf's index.
 - The Gnosis Safe owners must be able to cancel an active Merkle root in the `SphinxModuleProxy`.
 - The Gnosis Safe owners must be able to cancel a Merkle root that has been signed off-chain, but is not yet active in the `SphinxModuleProxy`.[^1]
 - The Merkle proof verification logic must hash the Merkle leaf using the internal [`_getLeafHash` function](#function-_getleafhashsphinxleaf-memory-_leaf-internal-pure-returns-bytes32).
+- It must be impossible to reuse a signed Merkle root in a different `SphinxModuleProxy`.[^2]
-- It must be impossible to reuse a signed Merkle root in a different `SphinxModuleProxy` that is also owned by the Gnosis Safe.[^2]
+- It must be impossible to reuse a signed Merkle root in a different Gnosis Safe.[^3]
 - All of the behavior described in this specification must apply to all [Gnosis Safe contracts supported by Sphinx](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/specs/introduction.md#supported-gnosis-safe-versions).

 ## Function-Level Invariants

 #### `function initialize(address _safeProxy) external`

-- Must revert this function has already been successfully called.
+- Must revert if this function has already been successfully called.
 - Must revert if the input Gnosis Safe proxy is the zero address.
 - A successful call must set the Gnosis Safe proxy address in the `SphinxModuleProxy`.